East Midlands: Manufacturing

-RPC Group in Rushden opposite a Waitrose, on the A6, is a large (international, the largest of its type in Europe) packaging company, and make the bottles for Heinz Tomato Ketchup.
-Granger's, on the Clover Nook Industrial Estate off the A38 at Pinxton, make Cherry Blossom shoe polish.
-Fusion Provida based on B6057/A61 junction in Chesterfield makes pipe jointings and electrofusion fittings for the oil and gas industry.
-Vaillant UK (former Hepworth Heating before 2002, with headquarters in Remscheid) make Glow-worm boilers on the A609 near Belper School.
-Abel Systems in North Wingfield make demountable systems for trucks.
-Weightron Bilanciai (weighbridges), are north of Chesterfield on the same estate as Franke & Sissons at Sheepbridge (former Newbold); nearby on the same estate, NIBE Energy Systems supply air source heat pumps.
+RPC Group in Rushden, is a large (international, the largest of its type in Europe) packaging company, and make the bottles for Heinz Tomato Ketchup.
+Granger's, on the Clover Nook Industrial Estate at Pinxton, make Cherry Blossom shoe polish.
+Fusion Provida based in Chesterfield makes pipe jointings and electrofusion fittings for the oil and gas industry.
+Vaillant UK (Hepworth Heating before 2002, with headquarters in Remscheid) make Glow-worm boilers near Belper School.

-The Watchkeeper WK450 UAV is built jointly by Thales and Elbit on Scudamore Road in west Leicester, towards the M1; it is tested at Aberporth Airport in Wales; 54 are on order, costing £1bn.
-At the A563 roundabout BAE Systems Land & Armaments had a tank factory, which closed in May 2011 when it lost the FRES contract, given to General Dynamics; the site, owned by Thales, initially made naval radar systems.
+The Watchkeeper WK450 UAV is built jointly by Thales and Elbit in west Leicester; it is tested at Aberporth Airport in Wales; 54 are on order, costing £1bn.
+BAE Systems Land & Armaments had a tank factory, which closed in May 2011 when it lost the FRES contract, given to General Dynamics; the site, owned by Thales, initially made naval radar systems.
 The large Sunningdale site on Braunstone Frith was the British Shoe Corporation.
-Chemring Defence UK (military pyrotechnics) is at Draycott and Church Wilne west of the M1.
+Chemring Defence UK (military pyrotechnics) is at Draycott and Church Wilne.
 Invicta Plastics (injection moulding) is on Scudamore Road.
-Newall Measurement Systems (electronic sensors) is in South Wigston.

-Carlton Laser Services make industrial CNC lasers (for laser cutting) next to the railway line and the A563 in Rushey Mead.
-Hoval, based on the B6166 (former A46) near Newark Northgate station, make industrial boilers in Lincoln for international customers, and have a Royal Warrant.
-Jayplas, the UK's biggest plastic recycling company is based in Great Oakley, south of Corby off the A6014, with a plastic recycling site in South Normanton.
-Fairline Boats are based on the Nene in Oundle off the A605 bypass; nearby are Poclain Hydraulics UK on the Nene Business Park.
-Pinnell & Bax make dinghy boats and sails on the Kings Heath Industrial Estate in north Northampton.
-Laser Performance makes the Laser sailing boat in Long Buckby next to Maclaren at Long Buckby railway station.
-Lappset UK (play equipment) is on Telford Way in Kettering; Wicksteed Playscapes are a main manufacturer of playground equipment in the UK, for many decades at Kettering; the company invented the equipment too.
-Abbott & Co.(Newark) Ltd, Established in 1870 and based in The Newark Boiler Works on Northern Road, Newark, made boilers in the 1870s for the Royal Navy and today design and build a large range pressure vessels, some of which were used recently on HMS Queen Elizabeth (R08).
+Hoval, near Newark Northgate station, make industrial boilers in Lincoln for international customers, and have a Royal Warrant.
+Jayplas, the UK's biggest plastic recycling company is based in Great Oakley, with a plastic recycling site in South Normanton.
+Fairline Boats are based on the Nene in Oundle; nearby are Poclain Hydraulics UK on the Nene Business Park.

+Laser Performance makes the Laser sailing boat in Long Buckby.
+Abbott & Co.(Newark) Ltd, Established in 1870 and based in The Newark Boiler Works, made boilers in the 1870s for the Royal Navy and since then design and build a large range of pressure vessels, some of which were used on HMS Queen Elizabeth (R08).